nafest/directcmr/README.md

 ### (incomplete) List of open tasks
 - add a test for table_element
 - add clipping
-- move styling from backend to a separate class
 - common base class for tests with styling resets
 - document and cleanup the backend API
 - it should be possible to provide an external canvas